-Protesting Audit Determinations by the Idaho State Tax CommissionAdded by John McGown, Jr. in Articles & Publications, Tax Law on July 7, 2017
+Protesting Audit Determinations by the Idaho State Tax CommissionAdded by John McGown, Jr. in Articles & Blogs, Tax Law on July 7, 2017

 The Idaho State Tax Commission (ISTC) has four Commissioners.
 They are in charge of the ISTC i.e., there is no executive director.
 The four are appointed by the Governor and confirmed by the Idaho Senate for a six year term.
 No more than two can be from the same political party.
 From an enforcement standpoint, the four Commissioners have to serve three masters: (1) managing the audit staff while trying to earn their confidence, (2) independently judging the merits of a protested case leading to a written Decision, and (3) negotiating the possible settlement of protested cases in order to resolve uncertain issues and preserving State Tax Commission resources that would otherwise be used on litigation.
 These different roles can create awkward situations for both the Commissioners and for taxpayers and their representatives.

 To the ISTC’s credit, it sponsored House Bill No. 24 in the 2017 Idaho Legislative Session.
 This Bill passed the Idaho Legislature unanimously and was signed by Governor Otter on February 16, 2017.
 It is effective on that date and applies to protests received on and after July 1, 2017.
 The key change was to the first sentence of Idaho Code section 63-3045(2).
 As amended, it now states:

 (2) (a) Following a protest, the taxpayer has the right to an independent administrative redetermination of the originating division’s determination before the state tax commission, including a hearing.
 (New language is underlined)

 Further a new 63-3045(2)(b) was added as a new subsection.
 It states: